-Once the results are out, ELDP will guide the applicants by connecting them to the respective team for smooth transition followed by training on the Organisational and Leadership aspects.
-And thereafter training will be held whenever required.
+Once the results are announced at the Launch party, ELDP support team will guide the applicants by connecting them to the respective team for smooth transition followed by training on the Organisational and Leadership aspects.
+And thereafter capacity building sessions will be held periodically.

 If you fall under anyone of these, you are eligible to apply.

 The roles & responsibilities are derived from the expectations and are only indicative and not exhaustive